 nth Root of a-to-the-nth-Power

-When a value has an exponent of n and you take the nth root you will get the value back again ...
+When a value has an exponent of n and we take the nth root we get the value back again ...

 ... when a is positive (or zero):

 |(i.e. when n is odd)|

 ... but when a is negative and the exponent is even we get this:

 Did you see that -3 became +3 ?

 (Note: |a| means the absolute value of a, in other words any negative becomes a positive)